R1 gauge – Remote crackmeter

 • Measurement frequency

-Customizable in the application: every day, every 2 days, every 3 days, every week
+Configurable in the app: twice a day, every day, every 2 days, every 3 days, or every week

-Estimated at between 2 and 7 years, depending on the frequency of measurement and dispatch
+Estimated between 2 and 8 years, depending on measurement and transmission frequency

 • Operating temperature